 Part of learning mathematics is learning how to speak mathematically.
 Teaching students mathematical terminology when they are learning for deep understanding requires that the students connect the new terminology with their developing mathematical understanding.
-As a result, it is important that students first linguistically engage with new mathematical concepts using words that students already know or that make sense to them.
+As a result, it is important that students first linguistically engage with new mathematical concepts using words that they already know or that make sense to them.

-For example, in outcome SS9.1:
+For example, in outcome SS6.3:

-Demonstrate understanding of circle properties including:
+Demonstrate understanding of regular and irregular polygons including: